How to Set up as an Independent Contractor in The Philippines

 Need help onboarding international talent?

 Working as an independent contractor in the Philippines has never been so profitable.
 The TRAIN law (Tax Reform for Acceleration and Inclusion Act, also known as Republic Act No. 10963) came into effect in January 2018.
-It has considerably reduced taxes for self-employed individuals: they can choose an 8% tax rate instead of a 3% tax rate plus the regular tax rate.
-This article will guide you through the process of becoming an independent contractor in the Philippines.

 Please note that required documents vary by cities- each Bureau of International Revenue (BIR) has its own set of requirements.

 Disclaimer: This article doesn't constitute legal advice.
 Information in this article was collected from Filipino government websites and other online resources.
 Always check direct sources before you take action.

 The registration process of an independent contractor to the Bureau of International Revenue

 You have to register to the Bureau of International Revenue, an agency of the Department of Finance.

 Secure an Occupational Tax Receipt (OTR) or a Professional Tax Receipt (PTR)